kathamer/MuchToolkit/README.md

 ### Installing
 [!!]
 MuchToolkit only works with Linux!
 (For now)

-First, you need to install Click, Coinmarketcap, and Pyqrcode.
+First, you need to install Click and Coinmarketcap.
 Type `pip3 install click`

 Once that has finished, type `pip3 install coinmarketcap`

-After that, type `pip3 install pyqrcode`
+You also need qrcode for Python so type `pip3 install qrcode`

-Then type `git clone https://github.com/DylanHamer/MuchToolkit` or download the ZIP at https://github.com/DylanHamer/MuchToolkit
+Then, type `git clone https://github.com/DylanHamer/MuchToolkit`

-Then just type `python3 MuchToolkit.py` to run MuchToolkit
+After that, just type `./MuchToolkit.py` to run MuchToolkit

 ### List of commands
 licenses            | Show open source licenses

 help                | Show this message

 version             | Get current version

 exit                | Exit the application

 genqr               | Generate a QR code

 blockchain          | Open dogechain.info

 address             | Explore an address

 usdprice            | Get price in USD

 btcprice            | Get price in BTC

 rank                | Get rank

 supply              | Get total supply

 refresh             | Refresh Coinmarketcap data

-reddit            | Opens the subreddit
+reddit (beg/market) | Open Reddit to a the Dogecoin subreddit

-balance           | Get the balance of your doges

-value             | Get the value of your doges in the currecny of your choice

-In the source code, there is a place to add in your dogecoin address(es).